-Cash and checks are gladly accepted in the small "dana basket" available near the entrance of our meeting room each week.
+Cash and checks are gladly accepted in the donation basket available near the entrance of our meeting room each week.
 We keep track of the contributions made by check and at the end of the year or shortly thereafter you will receive a letter suitable for tax records which gives the total of your contributions for the tax year (if you choose, we can also keep track of cash donations if you identify these).

 If you would prefer simply to have contributions regularly transferred from your bank or some other financial account, there are several options.
-PayPal now offers a free service for donations to non-profits (no processing fees are deducted) for one-time or recurring donations.
-Click on the Donate button above to access this service..
+Using the donate button, you can make one-time or recurring donations through PayPal.
 A number of people also schedule transfers from their bank accounts by having electronic checks sent to us on a regular basis: please have these made out to "IMCC" or "Insight Meditation Community of Charlottesville" and sent to IMCC, PO Box 182, Charlottesville, VA 22902.

-We now have an annual pledge drive, typically in October, and quite a few people use this, rather than weekly dana contributions, as their primary method of financially supporting IMCC.
-Details of the pledge drive will be announced by email, on the web site, and on Tuesday nights in the fall.
-While we do not make a clear distinction between the weekly dana and the annual pledge drive, effectively the funds for institutional support are collected through the pledge drive.
+We now have an annual fundraising drive, typically in October, and quite a few people use this, rather than weekly contributions, as their primary method of financially supporting IMCC.
+Details of the fundraising drive will be announced by email, on the web site, and on Tuesday nights in the fall.
+While we do not make a clear distinction between the weekly donations and the annual fundraising drive, effectively the funds for institutional support are collected through the fundraising drive.